vcwebio/conteco.controlplane.base/docs/COMMANDLINE-INTERFACE.md

 For convention, each controlplane has its own, although the handler executes the same logic.
 It underlines which controlplane is currently active.

-## CLI Invocation Script Extraction

-The invocation script are prepared and extracted using the `extract-cli` method.

-The external API consists of five lifecycle component and six auxiliary component.

-The _controlplane_ API exposes the following methods.
-These methods can be invoked directly.
-The method help to extract and run an interactive commandline console.

 ## Method Overview

-### `/conteco/bin`

-__`base`__
-CLI handler for `controlplane.base`, for demo purposes only.

 ### `/conteco/bin/controlplane`